Antipsychotic Prescribing

 • Nausea and vomiting

 It is important to note that adverse reactions of first-generation antipsychotics are highly prevalent in a significant number of patients.
-This warrants prescribers to perform risk minimization strategies including staff training on identification, management, and prevention, revision of treatment guidelines and algorithms, and laboratory protocol set-up to enable therapeutic and adverse event monitoring (2).
+This warrants prescribers to perform risk minimization strategies, including staff training on identification, management, prevention, treatment guidelines and algorithms revision, and laboratory protocol set-up to enable therapeutic and adverse event monitoring (2).

 Examples of dopamine receptor antagonists (DRA) include (4):